burger

 • FTP access and databases do not change.

-• Only the supported versions of PHP and MariaDB, as well as the server's IPv4 and IPv6 addresses, change for the hosting.
+• Only the supported versions of PHP and MariaDB, as well as the server's IPv4 and IPv6 addresses, change at the hosting level.

 • Hostnames do not change and are automatically updated to point to the new IP addresses.